On the complementary Arthur representations and unitary dual for p-adic classical groups

 where for each $i$, $\rho_i$ is an irreducible unitary supercuspidal representation of $\GL_{n_i}(k_v)$ and $ 0 < x_i <\half{1}$, and $\pi_t$ is a tempered representation.
 Then we have the following application of Theorem \ref{thm A+,u}.

-\begin{thm}[{Theorem \ref{thm Ramanujan}}] Suppose that $\Pi$ is an irreducible cuspidal automorphic representation of $\GL_N(\A_k)$ of orthogonal type (resp. symplectic type) with a trivial central character.
+\begin{thm}[{Theorem \ref{thm Ramanujan}}] Suppose that $\Pi$ is an irreducible cuspidal automorphic representation of $\GL_N(\A_k)$ of orthogonal type (resp. symplectic type).
 Let $v<\infty$ and write the $v$-local component $\Pi_v$ of the form \eqref{eq Piv}.
 For any $1 \leq i \leq s$, if $u_{\rho_i}(a_i,1)$ is of orthogonal type (resp. symplectic type) and $u_{\rho_i}(a_i,1)$ is not a factor of $\pi_t$, then the set

 has even cardinality. \end{thm}